n-of-one/attack_vector_2/frontend/src/standalone/ice/jigsaw/doc/JIGSAW_REQUIREMENTS.md

 ### Performance

 - The ticker is capped at 30 FPS to reduce load on weaker machines.
 Pointer input still updates positions every event; only rendering runs less often.
-- Antialiasing on the `Application` is disabled to save GPU fragment shader work; the piece outlines give sufficient edge definition.